-Studying science at WIT will broaden your understanding of the world around you and give you the skills needed to approach matters in a reasoned and analytical manner.
+Studying science at SETU Waterford will broaden your understanding of the world around you and give you the skills needed to approach matters in a reasoned and analytical manner.

 All of our programmes offer hands on practical experience and are highly regarded.
 The programmes were designed to meet the needs of industry in the region, nationally and internationally.
 Each program has a work placement built into the 3rd year.
 Feedback from employers and students about the placement experience is excellent.